Digital Signage Guidelines

 Posting information

-Infrequent or occasional content providers should submit requests with proposed content to Patricia Lonergan, Interim Director, Marketing and Communications, Office of Communications.
+Infrequent or occasional content providers should submit requests with proposed content to Patricia Lonergan, Interim Director, Marketing and Communications, Office of Communications or via the Request for graphic design support form.

 Students representing UTM-recognized student organizations should submit requests with proposed content to Yan Tam-Seguin, Project Manager, UTM Student Affairs & Services.